AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 ### Switching series type

-Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same or similar fields.
+Our stocks have a method allowing to change the series type at once if the current series and the replacing one have the same or similar fields.
 Look up the [Series Type](Series_Type) and [series types table](Supported_Series#list_of_supported_series) to be sure it's possible to switch those series you need.

 To switch the series use {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.